-With the new year comes new goals.
-Both professional and personal.
-And if you haven’t already, now is the time to get yours in place.
+With a new year comes new goals — both professional and personal.
+If you haven’t already, now is the time to get your goals in place and use my free goal tracker to make them happen.

 The biggest mistakes people often make with setting goals include: